Free DMARC Record Generator

 • s: Generate an SPF failure report if the message failed SPF evaluation, regardless of alignment.

-rf This tag specifies the format for forensic (message-level) DMARC reports that are sent to the specified reporting addresses (ruf).
+rf This tag specifies the format for forensic DMARC reports sent to the specified reporting addresses (ruf).

 Possible Values:

-• afrf: Specifies the use of the Abuse Reporting Format (ARF) for forensic reports, which provides a standardized format for reporting abusive activity related to email.
+• afrf: Specifies the use of the Abuse Reporting Format (ARF) for forensic reports.

-• iodef: Specifies the use of the Incident Object Description Exchange Format (IODEF) for forensic reports, which is another standardized format for reporting security incidents.
+• iodef: Specifies the use of the Incident Object Description Exchange Format (IODEF) for forensic reports.

-ri This tag specifies the interval at which aggregate DMARC (Domain-based Message Authentication, Reporting & Conformance) reports should be generated and sent by receivers to the specified reporting addresses (rua).
+ri Specifies the interval at which aggregate DMARC reports should be generated and sent by receivers to the specified reporting addresses (rua).
 For example: ri=86400 indicates that aggregate reports should be sent daily (every 86400 seconds).

 Frequently Asked Questions